fluxninja/aperture/docs/content/reference/configuration/controller.md

 <dt>send_batch_max_size</dt>
 <dd>

-(uint32, `gte=0`) SendBatchMaxSize is the upper limit of the batch size.
+(uint32, minimum: `0`) SendBatchMaxSize is the upper limit of the batch size.
 Bigger batches will be split into smaller units.

 </dd>
 <dt>send_batch_size</dt>
 <dd>

-(uint32, `gt=0`) SendBatchSize is the size of a batch which after hit, will trigger it to be sent.
+(uint32, minimum: `0`) SendBatchSize is the size of a batch which after hit, will trigger it to be sent.

 </dd>
 <dt>timeout</dt>
 <dd>

-(string, `gt=0`, default: `"1s"`) Timeout sets the time after which a batch will be sent regardless of size.
+(string, default: `"1s"`) Timeout sets the time after which a batch will be sent regardless of size.

 </dd>
 </dl>